jundalisay/spblist/content/en/research/mohammad/quran/sura-085.md

 denied in its pride.
 12. When
 it followed its most wicked.
-messenger of Allah said to them, “This is the she-camel of Allah, so let her drink.”
+messenger of Enki said to them, “This is the she-camel of Enki, so let her drink.”
 14. But they called him a liar, and hamstrung her.
 So their Lord crushed them for their sin, and leveled it.